-The Consuming Project is a creative community collaboration that explores societies relationship with fashion and will culminate in a site-specific theatre presentation and installation of textile work in June 2017.
-This explorative project began with the support of the Arts Council’s Art Participation bursary granted to theatre maker Ita Morrissey and has grown with collaborations with Open Circle, textile artist Dee Harte, creative producer Eadaoin Walsh (Rig Out Productions), MacDonagh Junction Shopping Centre, local artists and community members.
-A innovative process for both artists and participants, The Consuming Project has invited professional actors and community members in the making of this work.
-The set is being created out of waste fashion and reimagined while workshops provide opportunities to examine how, why, where and who makes our clothes.
-The project aims to provide a positive social experience that presents questions and conscious choices around fashion.
+The Consuming Project was a creative community collaboration that explored societies relationship with fashion and culminated in a site-specific theatre presentation and installation of textile work in June 2017.
+This explorative project began with the support of the Arts Council’s Art Participation bursary granted to theatre maker Ita Morrissey and has grown with collaborations with Open Circle Arts, textile artist Dee Harte, creative producer Eadaoin Walsh (Rig Out Productions), MacDonagh Junction Shopping Centre, local artists and community members.
+An innovative process for both artists and participants, The Consuming Project included professional actors and community members in the making of this work.
+The set was created out of waste fashion and reimagined while workshops provide opportunities to examine how, why, where and who makes our clothes.
+The project provided a positive social experience that presented questions and conscious choices around fashion.